Abelian varieties with prescribed embedding and full embedding degrees: 12 12 Introduction

 \subsection{\fontsize{11}{11}\selectfont A few preliminary results}

-The following well-known result describes the embedding degree for a fixed prime $l$ and a simple abelian variety corresponding to a Weil number $\pi$ prime to $l$.
+The following well-known result describes the embedding degree for a fixed prime $\ell$ and a simple abelian variety corresponding to a Weil number $\pi$ prime to $\ell$.

-\begin{Prop} Let $B_{\pi}$ be a simple abelian variety over a finite field $\bFq$ corresponding to a Weil number $\pi$ and let $l$ be a prime not dividing $q$.
-The order $\big|B_{\pi}(\bFq)\big|$ of the group of $\bFq$-points is given by \end{Prop}
+\begin{Prop} Let $B_{\pi}$ be a simple abelian variety over a finite field $\bFq$ corresponding to a Weil number $\pi$ and let $\ell$ be a prime not dividing $q$.
+The order $\big|B_{\pi}(\bFq)\big|$ of the group of $\bFq$-points is given by where $m_{\pi}$ is the multiplicity of $\pi$ in the characteristic polynomial. \end{Prop}

-The next few lemmas in this section might be obvious for most readers but we record them here since we will need them repeatedly in the subsequent sections.
+The next few lemmas in this section might be obvious to most readers but we record them here since we will need them repeatedly in the subsequent sections.

 \begin{Lem} Let $\pi$ be a Weil number and $B_{\pi}$ the corresponding abelian variety over a finite field $\bFq$.
-For any rational prime $l$, the following are equivalent:
+For any rational prime $\ell$, the following are equivalent: